-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
-In addition to medication costs, you may need additional scans and tests o% to 20% of the total cost for Medicare Part B chemotherapy and radiation drugs. o% to 20% of the total cost for other Medicare Part B drugs.
-Insulin furnished through a Durable Medical Equipment (DME) item such as an insulin pump is subject to a coinsurance cap of \$35 for a onemonth's supply of insulin. before and/or during treatment that could add to your overall costs.
+What you must pay when vou get these services Services that are covered for you Medicare Part B prescription drugs 0% to 20% of the total cost These drugs are covered under Part B of Original Medicare. for Medicare Part B Members of our plan receive coverage for these drugs through chemotherapy and our plan.
+Covered drugs include: radiation drugs.
+0% to 20% of the total cost Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, for other Medicare Part B hospital outpatient, or ambulatory surgical center services drugs.
+Insulin furnished through an item of durable medical Insulin furnished through a equipment (such as a medically necessary insulin pump) Durable Medical Other drugs you take using durable medical equipment (such Equipment (DME) item as nebulizers) that were authorized by the plan such as an insulin pump is The Alzheimer's drug, Leqembi®, (generic name subject to a coinsurance lecanemab), which is administered intravenously.
+In addition cap of \$35 for a oneto medication costs, you may need additional scans and tests month's supply of insulin. before and/or during treatment that could add to your overall costs.
 Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia Plan service category or plan level deductibles do not apply.